 Madeline Le Campe seems unperturbed.
 “I suspect so,” she says dryly, glancing over.

-Scarlet shrugs, although it’s almost an unconscious gesture in response to the sudden unblinking scrutiny of their host.
+Scarlet shrugs, although it’s almost an unconscious gesture in response to the sudden unblinking scrutiny of their wealthy host upon her.

 “But there remains a chance that the wagons shall be found intact,” Madeline continues at length, “and the goods still safely contained within.
 If the trolls have left them alone.”